Nashville Cosmetic & Implant Dentistry: Adam Cottrill, DMD

 Precision partial dentures are made with hidden attachments, while less expensive partial dentures are made with wire clasps that attach to anchor teeth.
 These wire clasps may be visible on patients who have high or low lip-lines when they smile.

-As an experienced prosthodontist, Dr. LuBovich knows how to make partial dentures so they fit perfectly.
+As a dentist that practices prosthodontics, Dr. Cottrill knows how to make partial dentures so they fit perfectly.
 This is essential, as partial appliances that aren’t well-made can damage your teeth, gums, and underlying bone.

 As the areas of bone beneath the base of a removable partial denture shrinks naturally over time, the appliance will begin settling and its base will start moving.
 This movement is usually so gradual that you can’t tell it’s happening.
 As a result, the partial denture will begin to pull on the supporting anchor teeth, often causing them to loosen in the process.